Patients & visitors

 - Inpatients who are isolating at the hospital because of coronavirus are not permitted to have visitors during their isolation period.

 Visiting Cromwell Hospital

 Official visiting times are 7am to 10pm every day, however, mornings are frequently busy with patients receiving treatments.
-However, during Covid-19, visiting is limited to one hour per day for inpatients.
+During Covid-19, visiting outside of these times is at the discretion of the nurse in charge.

 If you are visiting a child staying in our children and young people's ward, you can visit any time up to 8pm.
 Immediate family may stay with the child overnight.